The Nest

 4. SAME TITLE NAMES

-The relinquished property title names need to be the same on the acquired replacement property.
+The relinquished property title names must be the same as those on the acquired replacement property.

 5. THE BOOT RULE